palewire/first-visual-story/readthedocs/index.rst

     Plotly.newPlot('county-homicides', settings, layout);

 Everything in plotly.js is handled by settings like this.
-For example, to change the markers to an light blue, update ``settings``.
+For example, to change the markers to an light blue, update the ``settings`` variable.

 .. code-block:: javascript
     :emphasize-lines: 5-8